xcv58/selection-menu/README.md

     new SelectionMenu({
       ...
       onselect: function (e) {
-        this.menuHTML = 'Selection length: ' + this.selectedText.length;
+        this.menu.innerHTML = 'Selection length: ' + this.selectedText.length;
       }
     });
     ```